-Customer support responsibilities vary depending on the organization and the individual, but below is a list of the activities a customer support rep (CSR) might do on a day to day basis:
+Below is a list of the activities a customer support representative (CSR) might do on a day to day basis:

 Customer support, as a company function and as a career path, has evolved a lot -- even over just the last several years.